hashicorp/packer/website/source/docs/builders/vmware.html.markdown

 * `remote_datastore` - The path to the datastore where the VM will be stored on the ESXi machine.

-* `remote_user` - The SSH username used to access the remote machine.
+* `remote_username` - The SSH username used to access the remote machine.

 * `remote_password` - The SSH password for access to the remote machine.